AlekseiStalker/Token_ICO/README.md

 Smart contract for creating a token and implementation of ICO.

 ----------------
-(This is my experience on a solidity Smart contract, dated in the spring of 2017.
+(This is my experience of programming solidity Smart contract, dated in the spring of 2017.
 This contract is not a sample of the standard and contains a lot of strange logic, but it still interesting for me to watch my progress, so I'll post it as my first works.
 In addition, I wrote this contract for a company that has already completed the preICO, so some things may not be fully understandable.)
 ----------------

 Smart contract contains such contracts as Ownable.sol, ERC20Basic.sol (they are also the standard ERC179) and StrandardToken.sol, which contains the implementation of this standard.